National Highway 150A (India)

 National Highway 150A (NH 150A) is a National Highway in Indian State of Karnataka.
 It is a spur road of National Highway 50.
 NH-150A traverses the states of Karnataka and Andhra Pradesh in India.

 Route

 The northern terminus of NH 150A is a junction with NH 50 near Jevargi.
-The highway traverses southward through eastern Karnataka, briefly entering Andhra Pradesh before returning, down into southern Karnataka.
+The highway traverses southward through eastern Karnataka, briefly entering Andhra Pradesh before returning, down into southern Karnataka via Challakere.
 Its southern terminus is a junction with NH 948 near Chamarajanagar.